interledger/rfcs/0012-five-bells-ledger-api/0012-five-bells-ledger-api.md

 ## API Error Codes

-The Common Ledger API may return errors using HTTP codes in the range 400-599, depending on the type of error.
+The Five Bells Ledger API may return errors using HTTP codes in the range 400-599, depending on the type of error.
 The message body of the error response is a JSON object with additional information about the nature of the error.

 Every error response contains at least the following fields: